 All Through Schooling in Bury St Edmunds

 This is a time of great change in education nationally.
-While other schools locally prepare to move to a two-tier system, our schools have already reorganised into the forward looking All-Through system.
+While other schools locally are adjusting to their recent move to a two-tier system, our schools are already established and very confident with the forward looking All-Through system.
 As a result, all the schools in our Trust are able to focus solely on our core mission of helping every pupil to reach his or her potential by providing a seamless education from 4-19.
 If you are interested in understanding our approach better, you can read more about how the Trust works.
 To visit a Trust school web site click on the links at the top of the page.

 Looking for an earlier issue of a newsletter?
 Look in the archive.